 |Who||No||Participants of event.
 Up to 255 characters in length.|

 |RRule||No||Recurrence rule according to RFC 5545 iCalendar.
 An example is “FREQ=WEEKLY;COUNT=3” for an event that repeats weekly for three times.
 Please note that Teamup supports only a subset of the recurrence rules as defined by the specification.
-To learn about supported rules, we recommend to create some repeating test events using the web client.
+To learn about supported rules, we recommend creating some repeating test events using Teamup in the web browser.
 Then, export the test events in CSV format to see how the recurrence rules are represented.|

-|Calendar Name||No||Name of calendar into which the event is to be imported.
-Up to 50 characters in length.
+Name of sub-calendar into which the event is to be imported.
+Up to 100 characters in length.

 |Description||No||Description of event.
 Up to 16,000 characters in length.
 Simple formatting of the text is supported following the markdown approach.
-See Common Mark specification for a 2 minute introduction into how to format text.|
+See Common Mark specification for a 2-minute introduction to markdown formatting.|

 Example 2: File with multi-line event description